1umair/Forecasting-Bikeshare-DC/Progress Report/Progress Report.md

 * Usage increases as temperature increases, then starts to decrease as temperatures go into the 90s (Fahrenheit), which can be too hot
 * Precipitation of any amount discourages cycling
 * High humidity has a negative effect on cycling
-* High winds can have a negative effect on cycling; we do not have wind data in our dataset
+* High winds can have a negative effect on cycling
 * Usage is often higher in spring and summer, and lowest in winter

 # Works Cited